NKAmapper/nvdb2osm/README.md

 ### Current limitations

-* The road network will currently not get tagging for information from other road objects, such as speed limit, name, barrier etc.
+* Road objects will currently not get tagging for information from *other* road objects, such as speed limit, name, barrier etc.
 * For road objects, the osm file will contain all data fields from NVDB in its original format.
 You will need to convert to proper osm tagging.
 Referenced roads will get osm tagging automatically.
 * Please observe that *road object* will only produce the center line of the road, while *road network* will get all separate lanes, so you may want to use road network whenever possible.
 * The generated ways currently are sometimes self-intersecting.
 Run *simplify way* with a factor of 0.2 in JOSM to fix it.